Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 * Testing was performed as follows:
 1. Write my code, go to Devtools to see how it looked on different screens.
 2. Sending live link of the website to people I know to see if it was working on their mobile devices.
 3. Letting my mentor review my code and see so that it looked right.
-4. Ran my HTML code trough the W3C validator making sure there wasn't any errors or warnings.
+4. Took my HTML code trough the W3C validator making sure there wasn't any errors or warnings.
 I took my code trough W3C validator first via the live version that already existed and then afterwards via direkt input of my code.
-5. Ran my CSS trough the Jigsaw validator
+5. Ran my CSS trough the Jigsaw validator trough direct input.
 6. Using Lighthouse to see the performance of the site (knowing that some of my images make the performance less good, read more about that under Unfixed Bugs)

+### Results

+* while testing on the smallest screen on Devtools I saw that the navbar icon couldn't open.
+This remained the same with the live version that I sent to my friends and family.
+(Find my solution of the bug under the bugs section)
+* After running my HTML code trough the W3C validator my header images went too small.

 ### Bugs

-Tell how you fixed haburger icon/navbar
-Tell how you fixed header image size after it went super small.
+* Responsive Navigation bar
+ One of my bigger struggles was to fix my navigation bar so that it was fully responsive.
+What happened was that when visiting the site on smaller screens the navigation bar turned to a hambuer icon but i couldent click on the icon to see all the menu options.
+This was fixed after my mentor session, there I was told that the boostrap version I was using was a bit too old and after adding a nev link to a more new version of bootstrap the hamburger icon was then possible to press and one could finaly see all the menu options on smaller screens as well.

+* Header Image
+While adding my images to the header and creating a class for them and then putting the styling for it in the css as well as the images the images didn't want to appear.
+I tried different types of url links to see if I had added the wrong file, yet the images didn't want to appear.
+I tested changing the code in the devtools and there I could fix the problem in the css but when doing it in the real code it still didn't work.
+My solution then had to be that I put the code for the images in the html header section, and it was after that my images again could show up on the page.

+After taking my code through the W3C validator something went wrong with my header images (The big images on top of the page).
+They then got a lot smaller and didn't respond to my css height.
+This took me a while to solve but what I did was to go to chrome Devtools and try different codes to fix the header with.
+It then gave me the consclusion that I had to put the height on the image in the html code instead of in the css to make the images as high as I wanted.

 ### Unfixed Bugs
-Mention not fixed bugs and why not they where fixed, you have two alex
-* contact card and
-* icons on footer as well as maybe footer not staying on the bottom, but I couldn't find that issue.
+* One unfixed bug is for the contact card on the home and about page.
+I have tried to solve the problem with it not being completely in the center yet still hasn't found a solution.
+And due to lack of time I now had to leav that for now to later try to fix the problem.
+* Another issue is within my footer, the icons act pretty funny when the screen goes smaller.
+On large screens the icons is laid two on top and one under those two when I actually want them to lay beside each other.
+Still that is a problem that I would like to fix yet due to lack of time wasn't possible for now.
-* Mention the size of some images they are a bit big and should be compressed yet I didn't have time enough to fix that and had to set that aside for now.
+* After testing my code on Lighthouse some improvements could be done by compressing the images that are a bit too large.
+Yet as with the bugs above I didn't have time to do that now and had to leave that for now.
+Worth to mention for the future is that one can easily fix that issue by compressing the images online to make them take less space.
-* Cricle images, they are showing very bad and doesn't look sharp, annoying as it is time was my enemy and I couldn't manage to fix that issue.

 # Deployment
 The project was made with the help of Github and Gitpod.
 This by creating a repository on Github to then make the code on Gitpod development workspace, that in return meant that every time i made changes to my code or added something I had to push my code to Github so that the code then was saved on the local repository.
 Note that before pushing my code I made sure to add git commit messages in the terminal so that I always can know what I have done in my code.